Russell Veh

 Russell Raymond Veh (born 1950) is an American political activist and propagandist, who was the head of the San Diego-based neo-Nazi organization World Service.
 From the early 1970s through the 1990s, Veh edited and distributed neo-Nazi and racist propaganda books, periodicals, and films around the world by mail.
-By 1990, he was "one of the largest purveyors of white supremacist information in the country."
 Veh also served as leader of the gay neo-Nazi National Socialist League from 1974 until its dissolution in 1984.